PNPanda-Network/GuardingPaw-Docs/docs/sites/giveaway.md

 > - **Permission Needed:** Manage Events
 > - **Cooldown:** 30 seconds between commands

-## How It Works

-1. **Start a Giveaway:** Use the `/giveaway start` command with your desired parameters.
-2. **Participation:** Users join by clicking the 🎉 button.
-All requirements are checked automatically.
-3. **Automatic Draw:** The giveaway ends at the set time, winners are chosen, and the message is updated.
-4. **Management:** Edit, end, or reroll giveaways at any time using the provided commands.

----

 ## Commands

 | Command                | Description                        | Required Parameters                | Optional Parameters                                                                 |